-La Pastelería Ideal, or the Ideal Bakery, was established in late 1920s to quickly become one of the favorite bakeries in Mexico City.
-Not too far from Zocalo, Pasteleria la Ideal occupies a historical hacienda in central Mexico City.
+La Pastelería Ideal, or the Ideal Bakery, was established in the late 1920s to quickly become one of the favorite bakeries in Mexico City.
+Not too far from Zocalo, Pasteleria la Ideal occupies a historic hacienda in central Mexico City.

 La Ideal Bakery is extremely popular during the Day of the Dead.
 Locals and visitors alike flock to the store to purchase the Day of the Dead bread – pan de muerto.

 You can find an elaborate Day of the Dead altar at the back of the bakery, covered in marigold petals and other decorations.

 La Pastelería Ideal, República de Uruguay 74, Centro Histórico de la Cdad. de México, Centro, 06000 Cuauhtémoc, CDMX

 Many establishments and businesses, including Mexico City hotels, create their own versions of Day of the Dead decorations.
 These can be very elaborate and worth your time to check out.